LeastAuthority/leastauthority.com/docs/operations.rst

 -------

 The service runs on several EC2 instances.
-The EC2 instances are disposable.
+The EC2 instances used to run infrastructure are disposable.
 So long as enough of them are running to handle the service load, the service should operate properly.
 The EC2 instances run within a LeastAuthority-owned AWS account.